Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'For there is one God, and one mediator also between God and mankind, the Man Christ Jesus, (1 Timothy 2:5)

 >'My little children, I am writing these things to you so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous;' (1 John 2:1)

-Advocate in court of justice = legal assistant or counselor who pleads another's cause
+- Advocate in court of justice = legal assistant or counselor who pleads another's cause

+Spirit intercedes for us (Romans 8:26)

+>'First of all, then, I urge that requests, prayers, intercession, and thanksgiving be made in behalf of all people, for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity. who wants all people to be saved and to come to the knowledge of the truth.
+This is good and acceptable in the sight of God our Savior, '

+1 Timothy 2:1-4)